Disney and Florida's Parental Rights in Education Act: Response from state government

-In response to Disney’s announcement of opposition to the law, DeSantis and Florida lawmakers threatened to repeal the 1967 Reedy Creek Improvement Act, which established the area surrounding the Walt Disney World Resort, the Reedy Creek Improvement District, as its own governmental authority which has same authority and responsibilities as a county government without burdening the Floridian tax payer.
+In response to Disney's announcement of opposition to the law, DeSantis and Florida lawmakers threatened to repeal the 1967 Reedy Creek Improvement Act, which established the area surrounding the Walt Disney World Resort, the Reedy Creek Improvement District, as its own governmental authority which has same authority and responsibilities as a county government without burdening the Floridian tax payer.
 The repeal of this act would result in the dissolution of the Reedy Creek Improvement District and mean that the infrastructure and municipal services surrounding Walt Disney World would be absorbed by other neighbouring counties, including the estimated $1 billion in debt.

 On April 19, 2022, DeSantis extended the scope of a special legislative session regarding congressional redistricting to include examination of consideration of special districts like Reedy Creek.
 Republican Representative Randy Fine filed House Bill 3-C that would dissolve any "special independent district" established before the November 5, 1968, ratification of the Constitution of Florida.
 The dissolution would occur on June 1, 2023, and any districts that wished to be re-established could do so via the process in existing law.
 Rep. Fine claimed that the measure would only impact five districts in the state of Florida and that the Reedy Creek district was the only one involving a "high-profile" corporation.
 The South Florida Sun Sentinel reported that Fine has a love-hate relationship with Disney, noting that after Walt Disney World re-opened after COVID-19 shutdowns in Florida, he described the theme park as an "engine of our economy."

-Also on April 19, Republican State Senator Jennifer Bradley filed two bills: an identical bill to House Bill 3-C in the Florida State Senate, Senate Bill 4-C, and Senate Bill 6-C, which eliminates the exemption to Florida's 2021 anti-deplatforming Senate Bill 7072 for any owners of "theme park or entertainment complexes."
+Also on April 19, Republican State Senator Jennifer Bradley filed two bills: Senate Bill 4-C (an identical bill to House Bill 3-C in the Florida State Senate), and Senate Bill 6-C, which eliminates the exemption to Florida's 2021 anti-deplatforming Senate Bill 7072 for any owners of "theme park or entertainment complexes."
 At the time, the exemption was added to exclude Disney+'s service from the regulations.
 The Tampa Bay Times reported that the staff of DeSantis helped write the exemption included in the 2021 bill.
 In July 2021, Judge Robert Hinkle of the U.S. District Court for the Northern District of Florida put the law on hold arguing it compels "providers to host speech that violates their standards" and described it as a restriction on the First Amendment.